 Victorinox Swiss Champ Review

-There is an entire plethora of tools packed into the elegant body of this knife, its two plastic side grips house between them a total of 33 tools, ranging from knives and screwdrivers, to bottle openers and corkscrews.
-Every single tool is made from precision-machined high quality stamped stainless steel.
-Yes, these are not individually forged pieces, but if you consider their tiny sizes, they are nearly impossible to forge from a die by hand.
-Every single Swiss Champ is hand assembled by a group of prestigious Swiss workers in the Victorinox factory at Switzerland, and has to pass through a ton of quality checks and laser machine inspections in order to ensure that every single curve and edge is correct to the micrometer.
-After all, this is the original Victorinox Swiss Army Knife we are talking about, not some cheap Chinese knockoff.
+Every single Swiss Champ is hand assembled by a group of prestigious Swiss workers in the Victorinox factory in Switzerland.
+Each one must pass through a ton of quality checks and laser machine inspections in order to ensure that every single curve and edge is correct to the micrometer.
+After all, this is the original Victorinox Swiss Army Knife we are talking about— not some cheap Chinese knockoff.

 Victorinox Swiss Champ